 Discover the Voyage

 Most travel moves you between places.
 A sailing voyage moves you between states.
 The sea is not a backdrop for the experience — it is the medium.
-Sustained immersion in the liquid world, day after day, creates conditions for change that land-based travel simply cannot replicate.
+Sustained suspension in the liquid world, day after day, creates conditions for change that land-based travel simply cannot replicate.

 The connection between a sea passage and the rite of passage, the crossing, the transit from one world to another — these are ancient human experiences, and they are intrinsic to the act of sailing.
 Passage & Periplus is built on this premise: that when you approach the ancient world from the sea, something opens that would otherwise remain closed.

-For nearly two decades, Sailing Acts led voyages through the Eastern Mediterranean — bringing scholars, seekers, and travelers to the waters where the ancient world was shaped.
+For nearly two decades, Sailing Acts has led voyages through the Eastern Mediterranean — bringing scholars, seekers, and travelers to the waters where the ancient world was shaped.
 Trip by trip, a community formed around the conviction that approaching these places from the sea is a different and richer experience than approaching them from land.

 Passage & Periplus continues the work of Linford and Janet with new guides and the same guiding premise: that St. Paul, John the Apostle, Onesimus, and even Homer and Pythagoras are not merely historical figures to be studied, but presences to be encountered — and that the sea is the most faithful way to encounter them.